Mohammed bin Faisal Al Saud

-Mohammed bin Faisal Al Saud (محمد بن فيصل آل سعود, Moḥammed bin Fayṣal Āl Saʿūd; 1937–14 January 2017) was a Saudi prince and businessman.
-He was a son of King Faisal and was one of the pioneers in the establishment of Islamic banking and Islamic insurance.
+Mohammed bin Faisal Al Saud (محمد بن فيصل آل سعود, Moḥammed bin Fayṣal Āl Saʿūd; 1937 – 14 January 2017) was a Saudi prince and businessman.
+He was a son of King Faisal and one of the grandsons of Saudi Arabia's founder King Abdulaziz.
+He was one of the pioneers in the establishment of Islamic banking and Islamic insurance.

 Early life and education

 Mohammed bin Faisal was born in Taif in 1937.
 He was the second child and eldest son of King Faisal and Iffat Al Thunayan.
 His full siblings were Sara bint Faisal, Latifa bint Faisal, Saud bin Faisal, Abdul Rahman bin Faisal, Bandar bin Faisal, Turki bin Faisal, Luluwah bint Faisal and Haifa bint Faisal.
 Mohammed also had half-siblings from his father's other marriages, including Abdullah, Khalid and Saad.

 Mohammed bin Faisal started his education at Al Madrasa An Numuthagiya (The Model School) which was opened by his parents in Taif in 1942.
 He was the first of his siblings to study abroad.
 He attended both Lawrenceville School and Hun School.
 Then, he graduated from Swarthmore College in 1961.
-In 1963 he earned his bachelor of science degree in business administration at Menlo College in California.
+In 1963, he earned his bachelor of science degree in business administration at Menlo College in California.

 Early career

-Mohammed bin Faisal began his career in 1963 at the Saudi Arabian Monetary Agency (SAMA).
-There he worked under Anwar Ali, director of SAMA.
-The same year Prince Mohammed established the Red Sea Club in Jeddah which organized swimming competitions and art exhibitions.
+Mohammed bin Faisal began his career in 1963 at the Saudi Arabian Monetary Agency (SAMA) and worked under Anwar Ali, director of SAMA.
+The same year, Prince Mohammed established the Red Sea Club in Jeddah which organized swimming competitions and art exhibitions.
 Although it was closed soon, the Club is the precursor of the Saudi swimming federation.

-In August 1965 Mohammed was appointed director of the saline water conversion office at the ministry of water and agriculture.
+In August 1965, Mohammed was appointed director of the saline water conversion office at the ministry of water and agriculture.
 He played a significant role in the establishment of the water desalination program during this period.
-He was named deputy minister of water and agriculture responsible for saline water affairs in 1974 and was also appointed the governor of the newly founded saline water conversion corporation in November the same year.
-He resigned from the office in July 1977.
+He became deputy minister of water and agriculture, responsible for saline water affairs in 1974, and was also appointed as the governor of the newly founded saline water conversion corporation in November of the same year.
+He resigned from office in July 1977.